|University and Faculty:||The University of Melbourne

 Eligible candidates for admission will have completed undergraduate studies in human anatomy and human physiology at the university level.
 Other subjects which may be helpful for physiotherapy applicants include psychology, physics, biomechanics, research methods, evidence-based practice, statistics, biochemistry, and additional units of anatomy.Read what OzTREKK students have to say about the University of Melbourne Doctor of Physiotherapy program!

-Graduates will be eligible to apply for registration in any state within Australia and may be eligible to study and work overseas.
-Canadian students, who wish to practice as a physiotherapist upon their return to Canada, should visit the Canadian Alliance of Physiotherapy Regulators' website for accreditation and certification information: http://www.alliancept.org/
+Canadian students who wish to practice as a physiotherapist upon their return to Canada should visit the Canadian Alliance of Physiotherapy Regulators' website for accreditation and certification information: www.alliancept.org/

 Every student who applies (and accepts) via OzTREKK and commences his/her studies at an OzTREKK Australian university will receive a $500 scholarship from OzTREKK.
 Click here for more information about the OzTREKK Scholarship!